BigPolarBear1/factorization_v3/README.md

 im just gonna go be homeless somewhere far away from thus shit country. better then this life.

 All this fucking nonstop bullshit.
 Money frozen, bamk accounts closed, legal harassment by Belgium.
 Never seeing any friends anymore.
 Im done man.
 My life is over.

+Fuck this math.
+Nobody even takes this shit serious, whats the point. my life is over. just been delaying what I should have done a long time ago.